devitocodes/devito/examples/PERFORMANCE.md

-# Driving Devito for maximum runtime performance
+# Driving Devito for maximum run-time performance

 This file provides a number of suggestions to improve the run-time performance of the Operators generated through Devito.
 It also describes current